tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```

 **`fmap` over `Function`:**
-The last thing we notice is that the `Functor` instance for functions is defined as compose.
+As discussed [earlier](/haskell3/#Functor), the `Functor` instance for functions defines `fmap` of functions as their composition.
 Therefore, we have finally reached the end of our journey and can rewrite this as follows.

 ```haskell
 -- >>> parse ((*2) <$> int) "123+456"